Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

     - Expanding successful localized content to other regions.
     - Conducting customer feedback surveys in this region to better understand the appeal of the service.
     - Consider region-specific content or promotions that cater to unique preferences.

+Canceled.
+---
+ As seen on the visuals three regions (North, South, and West) have the same customer count with the plans (Basic, Premium, Standard) and also same revenue.
+The cancellation counts across all regions and plans are relatively high and close, indicating a potential issue with customer satisfaction or the perceived value of the subscriptions.
+ - Poor Customer Service Experience: Customers expect reliable and high quality service and will leave if these expectations are not met.
+ - User Experience Issues: Complicated user interfaces, difficulty in navigating the service or issues with account management can frustrate users and lead them to cancel.
+ - Competitor Offerings: If competitors offer better features, pricing or services, customers maybe tempted to switch.
+A strong competitive landscape can lead to higher cancellation rates if offerings does not keep pace.

+ Actionable Insights.
+ ---
+ - Implementation of post-cancellation surveys to gather feedback from customers who cancel their subscriptions specifically ask questions about their reasons for leaving, and use this feedback to inform improvements and adjustments to offerings.
+ - Improvement on customer support to proactively address issues that may lead to cancellations.
+E.g Offer live chat, dedicated account managers or personalized check-ins to help customers resolve problems before they decide to cancel.
+ - Introduction of loyalty programs that reward customers for long-term subscriptions.
+E.g Offer points for renewals or incentives for referring new customers.
+This can enhance perceived value and encourage retention.
+ - Regular evaluation and enhancement of the content and features available in the Basic, Premium, Standard plans based on customer feedback.
+Ensure that offerings remain competitive and relevant to customer needs.
+ - Keep an eye on competitors' offerings and promotions.
+If they introduce features or pricing structures that attract your subscribers consider adjusting plans or marketing strategies to remain competitive.

 Monthly Active and Canceled Subscription.